ABOUT FRANCESCO PELLISARI

-Francesco is an artist with a passion for technology, who for the last twenty years has conceived sound and form in radically new, artistic and innovative ways.
+For twenty years Francesco has conceived sound and form in a radically new, creative and innovative way.